anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 The same thing is happening with drivetrains and components.
 Shimano, SRAM, and Campagnolo are still the familiar names, but brands like Sensah, L-TWOO, Wheeltop, and Magene are now part of the conversation.
 They are not coming from nowhere.
 Many of these companies have roots in the same manufacturing ecosystem that has supported the major brands for years.

 I am more willing than most people to buy parts that require some research and mechanical sympathy.
 Moving from a 1990s steel road bike, modernized with 2010-era components, to a mostly Chinese parts build seems like a reasonable arc.
+Limited support, unclear reliability, and the possibility of paying to beta-test someone else's product are real drawbacks, but the Chinese parts market is broad enough that there is also a real chance of finding incredible value.

-I knew the tradeoffs: limited support, unclear long-term reliability, and some chance of paying to beta-test someone else’s product.
-But I also like tinkering, and I wanted to see what these parts are actually like to live with.
+I also like tinkering, and I wanted to see what these parts are actually like to live with.
 This build is my documentation of affordable Chinese bike components sourced mainly through AliExpress.

-# Part List
+# Part Overview

-Overview of the parts used in the build.

 I have included what I paid (in CAD), background information, selection justification, and occassionally more indepth notes where relevant.

 ## Frameset

 Brands like Incolor, Yoeleo, Winspace, Tavelo, and Serk have built real reputations, and are now discussed less as "cheap Chinese frames" and more as bike brands in their own right.
-There are also long-running OEM manufacturers, such as [FiberTek Composite in Xiamen](https://www.youtube.com/watch?v=p5EhSpZ3cug), that have produced carbon frames for international brands for years.
+There are also long-running OEM manufacturers, such as [FiberTek Composite in Xiamen](https://www.youtube.com/watch?v=p5EhSpZ3cug), that have produced carbon frames for international brands and are now becoming more visible under their own names.

-Spcycle sits in a different part of the market.
-They sell affordable carbon frames, but they do not belong on the same playing field.
-They also have a fairly mixed reputation.
-I bought the Spcycle SP-053D which is heavily inspired by the Cipollini Dolomia.
+Spcycle sits in a different part of the market: affordable carbon frames, a much more mixed reputation, and none of the credibility of the brands above.
+I bought the SP-053D, which is heavily inspired by the Cipollini Dolomia.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/spcycle1.png">